X

 • Plant strawberries in the low desert of Arizona from mid-September through January.
 Planting strawberries by November 15th allows plants to become more established by spring.

 Want more information about gardening in Arizona?
-This blog post shares 7 tips for how to grow a vegetable garden in Arizona
+This blog post shares seven tips for growing a vegetable garden in Arizona

 Subscribe to the newsletter for gardening tips and seasonal advice sent to your inbox every week.